trellis-ldp/py-ldnlib/README.md

 ## Authentication

-If the target-resource of inbox-resource require authentication, an `auth` tuple may be supplied:
+If the target-resource or inbox-resource requires authentication, an `auth` tuple may be supplied:

 ```
 from ldn.sender import Sender